UNITED STATES AIR FORCE ORDERS OF BATTLE

 Emblems

-The current or most recent official emblem of the organization is posted at the top of the Order of Battle.
-Older official emblems and patches are located at the end of the bottom of the order of battle.
+The current or most recent official emblem of an organization is posted at the top of the organization’s history.
+Older official emblems and patches are posted chronologically.

 This nonprofit site depicts original insignias and in doing so intends no infringement on the property rights of the owner of any copyright.